 These keto pumpkin chocolate chip cookies have the perfect combination of two favorites: sugar-free chocolate chips and pumpkin.

-This recipe for low-carb pumpkin chocolate chip cookies is a pumpkin spice season must.
+This low-carb pumpkin chocolate chip cookie recipe is a pumpkin spice season must.

 Made with coconut flour, sugar-free sweetener, and sugar-free chocolate chips, they are low-carb, gluten-free, and grain-free.

-And at only 2.4 net carbs per cookie, it’s a great way you can indulge without feeling guilty since the carb count is so low.
+And at only 2.4 net carbs per cookie, it’s a great way to indulge without guilt since the carb count is so low.

 Compared to classic pumpkin cookies, which can have upwards of 18 carbs per cookie, this recipe is ideal for silencing your sweet tooth while on a keto diet.

-They come together beautifully for one tasty keto pumpkin cookie with a chocolate chip twist.
-These are the cookies you’ll want to serve when pumpkin season is at its peak.
+They combine beautifully for one tasty keto pumpkin cookie with a chocolate chip twist.
+You’ll want to serve these cookies when pumpkin season is at its peak.

-A flavorful cookie recipe that is not only delicious but also gluten-free, grain-free, sugar-free, and keto-friendly!
+A flavorful cookie recipe that is delicious, gluten-free, grain-free, sugar-free, and keto-friendly!

 Our recipe for keto pumpkin cream cheese cookies inspired these seasonal cookies.
 It’s a delightful option you should also check out.